ESOS-Lab/MOST/README.md

 Written by Kisung Lee <kisunglee@hanyang.ac.kr> (based on e2fsprogs).

-Reference [Lee12] LEE, Kisung, and WON, Youjip
+Reference LEE Kisung and WON Youjip
 "Smart layers and dumb result: Io characterization of an android-based smartphone" In EMSOFT 2012: In Proc. of International Conference on Embedded Software (Oct.7-12 2012).
 Tampere, Finland